namdeopawar/VotingApp-K8S-Ingress/README.md

 - **Dockerized Microservices**: The application is composed of several services (Voting app, Results app, Redis, PostgreSQL) packaged as Docker containers.
 - **AWS Route 53**: Used for DNS management to resolve domain names to the Kubernetes Ingress endpoint.
 - **Kubernetes Secrets**: Protects sensitive information such as Docker credentials and SSL certificates.
-- **Horizontal Pod Autoscaling (HPA)**: Automatically scales the application based on traffic and resource usage.

 ## Prerequisites